 An audacious robbery was committed in front of the eyes of the world over Easter in the UK.
 Hatton Garden Safe Deposit Ltd in London which has been burgled at least once before, is a local safety deposit business which caters to many jewellers in the trade.
-Hatton Garden is positioned at the centre of the diamond market of the UK, hosting many related businesses similar to Deeply Diamonds.
+Hatton Garden is positioned at the centre of the diamond market of the UK, hosting many related businesses similar to Diamond Heaven.

 Only the Jewellery Quarter in Birmingham comes close in stature.
 What is fast becoming the script for a huge cinema hit.
 Initial comments surrounding the Hatton Garden safety deposit jewellery heist stated only a few hundred thousand pounds may have been stolen.
 However we at Squillions, working with partners based at the very centre, know all too well that was a vastly underestimated and conservative sum.

 Over seventy safe deposit boxes were raided.
 With it being an Easter Holiday and many jewellers heading abroad and closing down early.
 Many traders would have placed their diamond stock for safe keeping.
 It may well have been Easter but for the thieves it will have been more like Christmas.
 We estimate over £250 million could have been on the premises at the time.
 No team would have bothered just for a few hundred thousand pound, once the share divided, the prison time risk would not be worth the bother.

 The Hatton Garden Safe Deposit Raid – The Distraction